top of page

 This gentle, cold processing removes the contaminants, keeps the fatty acids in their natural state, preserves all the naturally occurring nutrients, and keeps the oil fresh.

-The cod livers go right from the boats to the processing facility, which is located just a few minutes away from the docks.
+The cod livers go right from the boats to the processing facility, which is just a few minutes away from the docks.
 As fresh as can be!

 Check out this great video with one of the fishermen: